Christopher Cragwell

-Cristopher Denzel Cragwell Sjogreen (born 26 June 2001) is a Panamanian professional footballer who plays as a defender for USL Championship club New York Red Bulls II on loan from Árabe Unido.
+Cristopher Denzel Cragwell Sjogreen (born 26 June 2001) is a Panamanian professional footballer who plays as a defender.

-Career
+Club career

 Árabe Unido

 Born in Panama City, Cragwell graduated from Árabe Unido's youth setup, and made his senior debut in the 2019 campaign, aged only 18.
 He quickly established himself as a first team regular and had his best season in 2020–21 in which he made 15 league appearances and was named to the league's team of the week three times.

 New York Red Bulls II

 On 1 February 2022, it was announced that Cragwell was joining New York Red Bulls II on a season long loan.

 International career

 In June 2023, he took part in the Maurice Revello Tournament in France with Panama.
 He won the tournament by beating Mexico in final.